-as well as complex social and philosophical reflection.
-Rejecting calligraphic abstraction, the dominant regional art discourse in the 1970s, Sharif pursued a contemporary art vocabulary that drew upon the non-elitism and intermedia of Fluxus and the potential in British Constructionism’s systemic processes of making.
+A pioneer of conceptual art and experimental practice in the Middle East, Hassan Sharif explored form, time, social action and mathematical systems throughout his career.
+His work is marked by the use of common materials in accumulative installations as well as complex social and philosophical reflection.
+Rejecting calligraphic abstraction, the dominant regional art discourse in the 1970s, Sharif pursued a contemporary art vocabulary that drew upon the non-elitism and intermedia of the art collective Fluxus and the systemic processes of making found in British Constructionism.

-This person was part of Sharjah Biennial 12
+Sharjah Biennial 12